 While Prague is wonderful and you could realistically spend a week there and see all new things, most people enjoy a balance of enjoying the big city and taking a day trip or two to other nearby areas of interest.

-- Small-Group Bohemian and Saxon Switzerland National Park Day Trip from Prague.
-This 13 hour small group day trip from Prague allows you to immerse yourself into the nature of southern Bohemia.
+This 13 hours small-group day trip from Prague allows you to immerse yourself into the nature of southern Bohemia.
 Enjoy your day exploring Central Europe’s most beautiful landscapes and get lots among nature in Bohemian Switzerland National Park.

-- A trip to Cesky Krumlov from Prague.
 Get lost wandering through the 13th-century streets of Český Krumlov on the full day trip.
-This UNESCO World Heritage side is surrounded by a large Gothic castle located along the Vitava River.
+This UNESCO World Heritage site is surrounded by a large Gothic castle located along the Vitava River.
 Have lunch at a local restaurant before visiting the expansive State Castle, then explore a little further on your own.

-- Day Trip from Prague to the UNESCO Towns of Trebic and Telc.
-Enjoy this limited small group tour of the UNESCO listed monuments in Trebic and Telc on a full-say trip from Prague.
+Enjoy this limited small group tour of the UNESCO listed monuments in Trebic and Telc on a full-day trip from Prague.
 Explore St. Procopius Basilica and the Jewish Quarter while getting lost in the UNESCO listed historic center of Telc.

 Where to Stay in Prague

 The city is made up of different districts and I think I have stayed in pretty much all of them, but my absolute favorite is district 1, just over Charles Bridge next to the castle.

 I adore the old world feel it has, with its cobbled lanes and charming jazz bars that come alive at night.
 Staying here also means you have no excuse not to visit Charles Bridge in the evening once all the crowds have dispersed.